Notes on the Geography of The United Kingdom: Birmingham

 Another industrial establishment with a properly Victorian self-regard.
 Alfred Bird was the inventor of an egg-free custard still known as Bird's Custard.
 The company was sold to General Foods after World War II, and operations were moved to Banbury in 1964, but the old building survives as the Custard Factory arts centre.

 Lippincott's gazetteer of 1893 attempts to sketch in a single breath the breadth of Birmingham's industrial activity.
 The City's "manufactures comprise almost every description of iron and steel goods, brass and iron founding, saddlery, fire-arms, cutlery, gold, silver, plated, bronze, ormulu, and japanned wares, paper-mache goods, toys, jewelry, electro-plated goods, buttons, steel pens, glass, tools, steam-engines, and all kinds of machinery."
-Pity it overlooks custard.
+It overlooks custard.

 Where would the workers live?
 One answer was this, the Rowton House for Working Men, opened in 1903 and only recently converted to a hotel.
 The building housed 800.
 Most were Irish, who had trouble finding accommodation elsewhere.
 Orwell, in Down & Out In Paris and London, writes of England's lodging houses that "the best are the Rowton Houses, where the charge is a shilling, for which you get a cubicle to yourself, and the use of excellent bathrooms...
 The Rowton Houses are splendid buildings, and the only objection to them is the strict discipline.”